diffix/dashboards/gui/docs/en/operation.md

 > To report feature requests or problem, please contact us at [feedback@open-diffix.org](mailto:feedback@open-diffix.org).

-**Diffix Dashboards** main purpose is to allow exploration of anonymized data using a typical Business Intelligence tool like Metabase.
+**Diffix Dashboards'** purpose is to allow anonymized analysis of data using Metabase, an easy to use Business Intelligence (BI) tool.

 With **Diffix Dashboards** you will be able to pick one or more CSV files containing personal data, and transform them into Metabase-driven summaries and charts in a way which ensures GDPR-compliant anonymity.
 For details on the anonymization procedure itself see [Anonymization](anonymization.md).